-- Isn’t a secure way to share sensitive data and multiple copies may end up on individuals machines
+- It isn’t a secure way to share sensitive data and multiple copies may end up on individual machines.

-- Expensive licensing arrangements and can be time-consuming to set up and train users
+- Expensive licensing arrangements can be time-consuming to set up and train users.

 - Specialised tools that allow the code for aggregation and visualisation to be run in the same place.

-- Conflicting libraries and package versions make it hard to share, less technical or skilled users might find it difficult to get started
+- Conflicting libraries and package versions make it hard to share, and less technical users might find it challenging to get started.

 What form of supporting user help would you include?